Stedi-Demos/scheduled-sftp-poller/README.md

    STEDI_API_KEY=<REPLACE_ME>
    ```

 1. Create a trading partner configuration file named `tradingPartnerList.json` in the [tradingPartners resource directory](./src/resources/tradingPartners).
-There is an example file that can be copied and renamed to `tradingPartnerList.json` and updated with details for your trading partners. _Note:_ this file is intentionally excluded from git via the `.gitignore` file for the repo to avoid SFTP credentials from being stored in source control.
+There is an [example file](./src/resources/tradingPartners/tradingPartnerList.example.json) in that same directory that can be copied and renamed to `tradingPartnerList.json` and updated with details for your trading partners. _Note:_ this file is intentionally excluded from git via the `.gitignore` file for the repo to avoid SFTP credentials from being stored in source control.
 The trading partner profile configuration must conform to the schema described above in the [Trading partner profiles](#trading-partner-profile-configuration-schema) overview.

 1. Configure your trading partners by running: